Your loved one’s final days and hours

 That is completely understandable and is a key part of the way many of us look at end of life care – that when someone is dying of a terminal disease, they have the company and care of family and friends.
 But it happens that sometimes the loved one will die when everyone is out of the room.
 In that situation, family caregivers can feel hurt or that, by missing the moment, feel they have let their loved one down

 It’s impossible to know why people die at the precise moment they do and it is likely that they have little control over those final moments.
 Sometimes, it may seem as though, somehow your loved one chooses a special anniversary or hangs on until a relative arrives at the bedside.
 We don’t know how this works – perhaps it is a case of ‘mind over matter’.

 There’s no need to feel guilty if you miss your loved one’s death.
 You can leave the room to give your loved one space and yourself a break.
 It may bring you comfort to say goodbye each time you leave the room, but this like many other aspects; is a matter of personal preference.

 And if they die while I’m with them…I don’t know what I’ll do

 It’s very personal and our advice is to do what feels right for you.
 That might mean giving your loved one a hug, holding their hand, speaking to them, or saying a prayer.
-Formalities can come later and we don’t think it’s necessary to rush to call a volunteer or member of the Hospice team to help.
+Formalities can come later and we don’t think it’s necessary to rush.
 Many family caregivers choose to be alone and still with each other and their loved one during this very precious time

 You may prefer to go outside or to another room – to occupy your own space for a while.
 The choices you make should be about what feels right to you in the moment.